firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 13. ID of the associated recurring transaction: `recurring_id:123`
 14. If the transaction exists.
 This particular trigger is always true, and when you inverse it, always false: `exists:true`

-When you inverse these triggers, they look for the opposite property.
+When you inverse these search options, they look for the opposite property.

 ## Amount

-All amount triggers can handle bigger than, less than, exactly, etc.
+All amount search options can handle bigger than, less than, exactly, etc.

-1. Amount: `amount:123.45`, `amount_more:123.45`, `amount_less:123.45`
+1. Amount: `amount:123.45`, `more:123.45`, `less:123.45`
 2. Foreign amount: `foreign_amount:123.45`, `foreign_amount_more:123.45`, `foreign_amount_less:123.45`

-Also present are filters for the currency of the transaction.
+Also present are search options for the currency of the transaction.

 1. Currency is: `currency_is:EUR`
 2. Foreign currency is: `foreign_currency_is:USD`

 ## Account

-Trigger on the source and/or destination account of the transaction.
+These search for the source and/or destination account of the transaction.

 ### Source and/or destination